jonnew/Oat/README.md

   run the affected command as [root one time](https://devtalk.nvidia.com/default/topic/699610/linux/334-21-driver-returns-999-on-cuinit-cuda-/).

-To compile OpenCV with CUDA support, add the `-DWITH_CUDA=ON` flag in the cmake command below.
+If OpenCV is compiled with CUDA suport, the CUDA-enabled portions of the Oat codebase will be enabled automatically.
+No compile flags are required.

 __Note__: GUI functionality is enhanced in OpenCV is compiled with Qt support.
 You can build OpenCV with Qt by first installing the [Qt